gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 ## Static to the Rescue?

-I know it’s bad to make assumptions, but I’m going to assume that if you’re here and reading this, you at least know a little about the perks of static sites and the JAMstack.
-If not, check out [https://jamstack.org/](https://jamstack.org/) for a quick breakdown on why web development is, for lack of a better phrase, “going back to the basics.”
+I know it's bad to make assumptions, but I'm going to assume that if you're here and reading this, you at least know a little about the perks of static sites and the JAMstack.
+If not, check out [https://jamstack.org/](https://jamstack.org/) for a quick breakdown on why web development is, for lack of a better phrase, "going back to the basics."

-Having dealt with my share of CMS headaches with Joomla in the almost-forgotten past, and WordPress in the more recent years, I’ve been on a quest to simplify things.
-I don’t want to worry about having a plugin or theme get hacked or the constant nagging to install updates.
-I also would prefer to not deal with themes at all and just have flexible building blocks to shape my site’s appearance via my own codebase.
+Having dealt with my share of CMS headaches with Joomla in the almost-forgotten past, and WordPress in the more recent years, I've been on a quest to simplify things.
+I don't want to worry about having a plugin or theme get hacked or the constant nagging to install updates.
+I also would prefer to not deal with themes at all and just have flexible building blocks to shape my site's appearance via my own codebase.
 Static sites excel at these things.

 But while static sites give you lots of perks, they do create some extra hurdles